jkpubsrc/python-module-jk-version/src/README.md

 For compatibility reasons the version number parser is designed to accept the following schema:

-*[ epoch ":" ] version_data*
+*[ epoch ":" ] version_data [ "-" extra ]*

-Where *epoch* is optional and - if present - must be an integer, and *version_data* is a regular version string consisting of decimal numbers separated by full stops.
+Where *epoch* is optional and - if present - must be an integer, and *version_data* is a regular version string consisting of decimal numbers separated by points.

 Examples for valid version numbers: